Xilinx/Vitis_Libraries/quantitative_finance/L2/tests/CFBlackScholesMerton/README.md

             ./bin_xilinx_u250_xdma_201830_2/bsm_test.exe ./xclbin_xilinx_u250_xdma_201830_2_hw/bsm_kernel.xclbin 4194304

 ## Example Output
-This is an example output from the demonstration using a sw_emu target.
+This is an example output from the demonstration using a hw_emu target.

             *************